airther/sirupsen.github.io/_posts/2015-07-28-production-docker.md

 future—but we’ve still got a lot of work left to make production more accessible.

+My [talk at DockerCon EU 2014][dockercon-eu-talk] on Docker in production at Shopify

+[Talk at DockerCon 2015](https://www.youtube.com/watch?v=ZDeAEZHby_A) on Resilient Routing and Discovery.

 [dockercon-eu-talk]: https://www.youtube.com/watch?v=Qr0sATj9IVc
 [goto-chg-talk]: https://www.youtube.com/watch?v=ZDeAEZHby_A
 [scale-slide]: https://speakerdeck.com/sirupsen/dockercon-2015-resilient-routing-and-discovery#3